Trismegiste/SerialIcer/README.md

 )
 ```
-Unlike the Universe' entropy, you can reverse the process :
+Unlike the entropy of the Universe, you can reverse the process :
 ```php
 $newObj = $convert->create($export);
 if ($newObj->tail === $newObj) {